neurodata/bilateral-connectome/docs/slides/princeton/princeton.md

   - Life experience
   - Developmental stage
 - Compare connectomes
-- Understand how $X$ affects or is associated with connectome structure
+- Understand how $X$ {affects, is affected by, is associated with} connectome structure

 ---